 Salomon S-Lab Sense 6 size and fit

-The S-Lab Sense 6 is a unisex trail running shoe that has a standard running shoe length.
+The S-Lab Sense 6 just like its latest version, the S-Lab Sense 7 is a unisex trail running shoe that has a standard running shoe length.
 It is available in men’s sizing.
 Women who want to purchase the shoe must go one size larger than the equivalent men’s size to get the right fit.
 The shoe is available in a standard medium width.

-The outsole of the shoe utilizes the Premium Wet Traction Contragrip® technology.
+Similar to the well known Salomon Sense Ride 2, the outsole of this shoe utilizes the Premium Wet Traction Contragrip® technology.
 It is specifically designed to deliver non-slip traction on wet and muddy surfaces.
 It also provides durability to the sole unit of the shoe.

 It also features the OS Tendon that mimics the function of the actual foot’s tendon.
 This provides flexibility and balance for a smoother heel-to-toe transition.